blah blah

 Many developing countries face overlapping constraints that complicate the response to AMR.
 These include weak laboratory systems, inadequate water, sanitation, and hygiene infrastructure, shortages of equipment and reagents, insufficient technical staff, and limited domestic financing.

 Countries must also manage a difficult balance: reducing inappropriate antimicrobial use while still ensuring equitable access to essential medicines.
+In many settings, this tension plays out across human health, animal health, and agriculture simultaneously — making a coordinated, multisectoral response essential.

 How National Action Plans Help

 A NAP provides a structured way to coordinate national action, set priorities, connect planning to financing, and reduce fragmentation across sectors and institutions.
+By bringing together ministries, agencies, and partners under a shared framework, it creates the conditions for sustained and effective AMR response.

 Coordination